TimeToogo/tunshell/README.md

 ![TCP](https://app.lucidchart.com/publicSegments/view/26e86773-55e4-4927-8487-525fde329006/image.png?)

 2. **UDP:** The implementation also contains thin [TCP-like protocol built on UDP](./tunshell-client/src/p2p/udp).
-In some cases this can help establish direct connections if at least of the clients are behind a more permissive NAT device.
+In some cases this can help establish a direct connection if at least of the clients are behind a more permissive NAT device.

 ![UDP](https://app.lucidchart.com/publicSegments/view/bd4afe42-a282-45d5-8a67-378ae31ad219/image.png?)

-3. **Relayed:** In the case where no direct connection succeeds, the clients will fallback to a proxying data through the relay server.
+3. **Relayed:** In the case where no direct connection succeeds, the clients will fallback to proxying data through the relay server.
 The relay server will traffic packets between the clients using the existing TLS connections initiated by each client.

 ![Relayed](https://app.lucidchart.com/publicSegments/view/055838d6-6aeb-4a8c-8196-3eadf4653f53/image.png?)

-The relayed connection is also used for connections where the client is running in the users web browser.
-In which case a Web Socket is used between the client and the relay server in place of raw TLS.
+The relayed connection is also used for connections where one of the clients is running in a web browser.
+In which case a Web Socket is used between the client and the relay server on top of TLS.

 ![Relayed + WS](https://app.lucidchart.com/publicSegments/view/d8f71cde-9585-4811-9fd2-21a81dda061a/image.png?)

 ### In-built Shell

 In some restricted environments the client will not have permission to allocate a PTY.
 This means that running the native shell in an interactive session is not going to be possible.
 The client has a bare-bones (read: incomplete) implementation of a [VT100-style shell](./tunshell-client/src/shell/server/fallback/) which does not require a PTY and is used as a fallback in such cases.
+This is still WIP.

 ## Security Considerations